udexon/PhosPay/README.md

 Conventional open source projects labelled as "smart contract" either:
 - do not have a realistic short term goal (e.g. within 3 months), or
 - too few people understand the theories and proposals for implementations.

+As such, our project should satisfy both criteria above to be credible.